Late Moji Olaiya's lookalike child celebrates 5th birthday with adorable photos

-Moji Oliya’s Daughter Whom She Delivered Before Her Death Clocks 5, Beautiful Birthday Photos Emerge
+Moji Olaiya’s Daughter Whom She Delivered Before Her Death Clocks 5, Beautiful Birthday Photos Emerge

 - Late popular Nollywood actress, Moji Olaiya left a cute baby girl, Moropeda behind and she is celebrating her fifth birthday